solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 ![Photos by Christian Wiediger and Christopher Beloch on Unsplash](images/66-01-edit.jpeg)

 When I ditched my cable bundle, a transformation happened on my couch.
 I became a voyeur of a comforting formula, peering into the souls of once-ordinary individuals.
 Every day, they post content on [YouTube](https://www.youtube.com/).

-Before bed, I stream their warez to my screen.
+And before bed, I stream their warez to my screen.
 This essay is a love letter to their content after the collapse of reality TV, but before we [roll it back up again](https://www.engadget.com/disney-is-bringing-the-first-episode-of-the-mandalorian-to-broadcast-tv-231407016.html).

 ## New To You (and Their Content)